ConnorJWolfe/whiskey_data_analysis/README.md

 # Bourbon-Data-Analysis

+### Problem:
-Problem: There are many bourbon whiskeys on the market, all of which have a wide array of prices—anywhere from $10 to thousands of dollars.
-Beyond MSRP, many retailers are known for marking up bottles based on their rarity or allocation.
+There are many bourbon whiskeys on the market, all of which have a wide array of prices anywhere from $10 to thousands of dollars.
+Beyond MSRP, many retailers are known for marking up bottles based on their rarity or their allocation.
+Beyond retail stores, there are secondary bourbon markets that tend to be able to offer bottles that would be difficult to find in a retail store, these however charge a premium for the bottles.

 Does high price correlate with high ratings?
 What %ABV is optimal for the achieving the highest rating?
 What flavor characteristics are observed in some of the highest rated bourbons?
 Can bourbon be a new investment opportunity?
+What bottles pull the greatest ROI?

 Whiskey Advocate Website:
 https://www.whiskyadvocate.com/ratings-reviews/?search=&submit=+&brand_id=0&rating=95-100&price=0&category=0&styles_id=0&issue_id=0